 For someone charged with a criminal offence, whether or not bail will be granted can be a crucial event that has a real-life impact on how the case will unfold.
 It is much more difficult to defend allegations when you are stuck in a jail.

 Often because of the nature of the crime, or because the person charged has a history of problems with police, the person may need the help of his or her family or friends to act as sureties.
 To learn more about what a surety is, click here.

 The bail hearing is therefore an extremely important step in your case.
 A poorly conducted bail hearing can be devastating, resulting not only in time away from your family, children, friends and your job, but also time away from your lawyer’s office – where your defence will be strategized and prepared.

-Mr. Duncan has extensive experience with the most difficult bail hearings, both as a Crown prosecutor and as defence counsel.
+Mr. Bloom has extensive experience with the most difficult bail hearings, both as a Crown prosecutor and as defence counsel.
 He has conducted successful bail hearings relating to the most serious of offences including domestic assault, drug trafficking offences, firearms offences, robbery, sexual assault, extradition and murder.
 He has also successfully conducted difficult bail hearings for clients with long or serious criminal records, and in situations where clients have been arrested having committed offences while already out on bail.

 FIRST APPEARANCE & DISCLOSURE

 Although the process of getting arrested and charged might seem like it went by in a blur, one of the most important things to do when preparing to defend yourself is to slow down and get organized.